banner

 what are types of paralysis?

-causes of paralysis
+symptoms of paralysis

 paralysis of the left side of the body

-causes for paralysis of the left side of the body:
+causes for paralysis of the left side of the body

 • Paralysis of the left side of the body is caused due Hemorrhage or blood clot in the right hemisphere of the brain.